simonwhitehouse/SWHGameOfLife/README.md

 ## Usage

-To run just project simply download and run on an iOS device
+To run just download and run on an iOS device

 To change the amount of cells in the board updating the following property